 PCR is also used for synthesizing DNA but it is a temperature-dependent process.
 It amplifies millions of copies of DNA for the purpose of research.

 The main purpose of both processes is to synthesize new DNA.

 Both processes required nucleotides, DNA polymerase and primer as main ingredients for copying DNA.

 Read related articles:

-However, several other chemicals and ingredients also required for amplification through PCR.
+However, several other chemicals and ingredients are also required for amplification through PCR.

-The DNA polymerase performs one of the important function in synthesizing a DNA, it adds the nucleotides to growing polynucleotide chain.
+The DNA polymerase performs one of the important functions in synthesizing DNA, it adds the nucleotides to the growing polynucleotide chain.

 Interestingly, the polymerase used in the PCR is not a normal one, it is a special type of enzyme that is temperature stable, called Taq DNA polymerase.